YellowJacketLinux/LFS/04-Non-Standard-Macros.md

 other GNU/Linux distributions that likely do not have `libressl-devel`.

-YJL defines the `%libresslAPI` macro so that during package build time, the RPM spec file can use it as a boolean (either defined or not) to determ whether it should build require `libressl-devel` or `openssl-devel`.
+YJL defines the `%libresslAPI` macro so that during package build time, the RPM spec file can use it as a Boolean (either defined or not) to determine whether it should build require `libressl-devel` or `openssl-devel`.

 Example: